randyttruong/autogo-nacos/README.md

 ## Instructions

-1. Place the Kubernetes project in the `input` folder.
+1. Create an `input` folder then place the Kubernetes project in the `input` folder.
+2. Create an `output` folder for maniect file to be generated into
-2. Edit the `main.go` function's output prefix to your preferred name.
+3. Edit the `main.go` function's output prefix to your preferred name.
-3. Navigate to the `static_analyser` directory.
+4. Navigate to the `static_analyser` directory.
   ```
   cd static_analyser
   ```